Hhumood/SWEN-Project/README.md

 **Artifacts include:**
 - User Stories for Drivers and Riders
-- UML Diagrams (Use Case, Activity, Sequence, Class, and State)
+- UML Diagrams (Use Case, Activity, Sequence, and Class)
 - System Architecture Diagram
 - Wireframes and UI Mockups in Figma